Spatiotemporal analysis of the runaway distribution function from synchrotron images in an ASDEX Upgrade disruption: Numerical modelling of the runaway electron distribution

-Runaway electrons in ASDEX Upgrade disruptions, such as \#35628, are typically generated through a combination of the hot-tail and avalanche mechanisms \citep{InsulanderBjork2020}.
-The avalanche exponentiation factor is robust and depends mainly on the change in the poloidal flux profile, which can be estimated from measurements of the plasma current.
-The most important parameter to fit is therefore the density profile of the post-TQ seed runaway electrons, which determines the magnitude of the final plasma current.
-Simulations with \GO+\CODE\ show that taking into account all the hot-tail electrons would overestimate the final runaway current with approximately a factor of four.
+Simulations with \GO+\CODE\ show that taking into account all the hot-tail electrons obtained from kinetic theory would overestimate the final runaway current with approximately a factor of four.
 The reason for this is that due to the presence of intense magnetic fluctuations during the TQ, a large part of the hot-tail runaway seed is likely to be deconfined, and the corresponding radial losses are not taken into account in the model.
-We therefore choose the seed population such that the final runaway current is matched.
+We therefore choose to prescribe a radially uniform seed population such that the final runaway current is matching the experimentally observed plasma current during the plateau.